SIRIUS Project. IV. The formation history of the Orion Nebula Cluster driven by clump mergers: Methods

 We performed an $N$-body/SPH simulation of star cluster formation using \textsc{asura+bridge} \citep{2021PASJ...73.1036H,2021PASJ...73.1057F,2021PASJ...73.1074F}, which is a program for star-by-star simulations based on an $N$-body/SPH program \textsc{asura} \citep{2008PASJ...60..667S, 2009PASJ...61..481S}.
 With \textsc{asura+bridge}, we can integrate the motion of stars without softening lengths using high-order time integrators such as the sixth-order Hermite scheme \citep{2008NewA...13..498N} or the Particle-Particle Particle-Tree (P$^3$T) scheme \citep{2011PASJ...63..881O,2015ComAC...2....6I}.
 These high-order schemes are combined with our SPH code (tree code) using the Bridge scheme \citep{2007PASJ...59.1095F}, which is an extension of the mixed-variable symplectic scheme \citep{1991AJ....102.1528W,1991CeMDA..50...59K}.

-For the P$^3$T scheme, \textsc{asura+bridge} adopts an $N$-body simulation code for star clusters, \textsc{petar} \citep{2020MNRAS.497..536W}. in the \textsc{petar}, the forces from distant particles (soft force) is calculated using a tree \citep{Barnes1986} algorithm with a shared timestep (soft step) with a cutoff but the force from near-by particles (hard force) is integrated using a Hermite scheme with individual timesteps.
-PeTar is parallelized by using the framework for developing particle simulators (FDPS; Iwasawa et al. 2016), which enables fast parallel calculatinons using supercomputers.
-PeTar includes the slow-down algorithmic regularization (SDAR) scheme (Wang et al. 2020a).
-With SDAR, PeTar can accurately integrate hard binaries, multiple systems, and close encounters.
+For the P$^3$T scheme, \textsc{asura+bridge} adopts an $N$-body simulation code for star clusters, \textsc{petar} \citep{2020MNRAS.497..536W}.
+In \textsc{petar}, the forces from distant particles (soft force) is calculated using a tree \citep{Barnes1986} algorithm with a shared timestep (soft step) with a cutoff but the force from near-by particles (hard force) is integrated using a Hermite scheme with individual timesteps. \textsc{petar} is parallelized by using the framework for developing particle simulators \citep[FDPS; ][]{Iwasawa2016FDPS}, which enables fast and scalable parallel calculations using supercomputers. \textsc{petar} includes the slow-down algorithmic regularization (SDAR) scheme \citep{2020MNRAS.493.3398W}.
+With SDAR, \textsc{petar} can accurately integrate hard binaries, multiple systems, and close encounters.

 In the Bridge scheme, star particles are kicked with the acceleration from gas potential every Bridge timestep ($\Delta t_{\rm B}$).
 This must be taken to be short enough to follow the change in the gas potential.
 In this simulation, we adopted $\Delta t_{\rm B}=200$\,yr following the results of test simulations carried out in \citet{2021PASJ...73.1057F}.
 In \textsc{petar}, we employ a timestep for the particle-tree (soft) part ($\Delta t_{\rm soft}$) to be $\Delta t_{\rm B}/1024$.
 These values are determined by following the results of \citet{2021PASJ...73.1057F} and \citet{2021PASJ...73.1074F}.
+We set the outer and inner cut-off radii for \textsc{petar} are $10^{-3}$ and $10^{-4}$\,pc, respectively.